PhysicsOfMobility/ridesharing-incentives/README.md

  - [Malte Schröder](mailto:malte.schroeder@tu-dresden.de)

 ## What This Code Does
-This c++-code implements a ride-sharing (anti)-coordination game as proposed in https://arxiv.org/abs/2008.11079
+This C++-code implements a ride-sharing (anti)-coordination game as proposed in https://arxiv.org/abs/2008.11079

 The present code version realizes a minimal simulation of the replicator dynamics for one set of parameters defined in the game (S,epsilon,zeta,xi).
 It repeatedly solves, amongst others, a maximum weight matching problem